chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 cv2.destroyAllWindows()
 ```

-In summery we are trying to do is read a video file frame by frame, applying Viola Jones algorithm with trained parameters then apply a rectangle layer if a face found, displaying the modified output frame by frame.
+We are going to read a video file frame by frame, applying Viola Jones algorithm with trained parameters then apply a rectangle layer if a face found, displaying modified output frame by frame.

-`cap = cv2.VideoCapture("input.mp4")` import the video.
-You can also use the web cam instead of a video just pass `0` as parameter like `cap = cv2.VideoCapture(0)`.
+`cap = cv2.VideoCapture("input.mp4")` imports the video.
+You can also use a web cam instead of video, just pass `0` as parameter like `cap = cv2.VideoCapture(0)`.

-Next we are going to load trained model. `haarcascade_frontalface_default.xml` is a model already trained using lot of faces and non faces and lot of computing power.
+Next we are going to load the trained model. `haarcascade_frontalface_default.xml` is a model already trained using lot of faces and non faces and lot of computing power.
 Training good models sometime takes days not hours.
-Thankful above model is trained by Intel using lot of data.
+Thankfully above model is trained by Intel using lot of data.
 The model we are using here comes with the installation of OpenCv.
 Generally you can find those models at your `opencv-installation-directory/share/OpenCV/haarcascades` but this could differ depends on your OS and installation method.

-Next in a `while` loop we are reading frame by frame.
-Then get a given frame and convert into gray scale.
+Next in the `while` loop we are reading frame by frame.
+Then get given frame and convert into gray scale.

 ```python
 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 ```

 A frame is a array of 3 matrices where each matrix is for the respective color blue, green, red.
-Did you notice the revered order?
+Did you noticed the revered order?
 In OpenCV default representation is BGR not RGB.
-In the above step we are converting it to gray scale image. `gray` is just a single matrix now.
+In the above step we are converting it to gray scale image. `gray` is a single matrix now.

 ```python
 faces = face_cascade.detectMultiScale(gray, 1.3, 5)
 ```

-`detectMultiScale` function detect faces and return an array of position ordinates and sizes.
+`detectMultiScale` function detect faces and return an array of position coordinates and sizes.
 Second parameter is `scaleFactor`.
 To reduce true negatives you must use a value near to zero.
-It's work like this.
 Basically the algorithm can only detect it's trained size usually around 20x20 pixel.
 To detect large object area get scaled by `scaleFactor`.
 If `scaleFactor` is $$1.05$$ scaled block size would equal to $$20 \times 1.05 = 21$$.
-If `scaleFactor` is equal to 1.3 in above image scaled block size is $$20 \times 1.3 = 26$$ so you may miss pixel, so do some faces.
+If `scaleFactor` is equal to 1.3 in above image scaled block size is $$20 \times 1.3 = 26$$ so you may miss some pixels, so do some faces.
 Trade off is accuracy vs performance.

 3rd parameter is `minNeighbors`.
 It defines how many neighbor rectangles should identified to retain it.
 Higher value means less false positives.